Share via

 Get an authenticated AzureOpenAI client

-Your Azure AI Foundry project may have one or more OpenAI models deployed that support chat completions.
-Use the code below to get an authenticated AzureOpenAI from the openai package, and execute a chat completions call.
+Your Azure AI Foundry project may have one or more AI models deployed that support chat completions or responses.
+These could be OpenAI models, Microsoft models, or models from other providers.
+Use the code below to get an authenticated AzureOpenAI from the openai package, and execute a chat completions or responses calls.

 The code below assumes model_deployment_name (a string) is defined.
 It's the deployment name of an AI model in your Foundry Project, or a connected Azure OpenAI resource.
 As shown in the "Models + endpoints" tab, under the "Name" column.